 It is no secret that the Great Lakes are one of the most unique and precious environmental systems in the world.
-In fact, "the Great Lakes basin contains more than 20% of the world's surface freshwater supplies and supports a population of more than 30 million people."
-Michigan is home to nearly 3,300 miles of Great Lakes shoreline, along with 36,000 miles of rivers and streams, and 11,000 inland lakes.

-Yet in general, riparian land (land adjacent to a water body) throughout Michigan is not adequately protected from development pressures.
-Coastal communities especially have an important role to play in protecting the Great Lakes.
-In 2001, the Michigan Department of Environmental Quality (MDEQ) acknowledged "fragmentation of coastal habitats, loss of agricultural and forest lands, increased impervious surfaces and resulting stormwater runoff, and the increased development in coastal hazard areas, wetlands, and Great Lakes Islands, could be improved through better coastal land-use planning."
+In fact, "the Great Lakes basin contains more than 20% of the world's surface freshwater supplies and supports a population of more than 30 million people."1 Michigan is home to nearly 3,300 miles of Great Lakes shoreline, along with 36,000 miles of rivers and streams, and 11,000 inland lakes.2 play in protecting the Great Lakes.
+In 2001, the Michigan Department of Environmental Quality (MDEQ) acknowledged "fragmentation of coastal habitats, loss of agricultural and forest lands, increased impervious surfaces and resulting stormwater runoff, and the increased development in coastal hazard areas, wetlands, and Great Lakes Islands, could be improved through better coastal land-use planning."4